northwestern

 Han Lab Strategy?

 The Han lab engages in serious collaboration with neuroscientists and clinical researchers to help advance the development of therapeutic strategies for tauopathies.
-However, the Han lab also knows that its role should be to come up with out of the box solution because the “obvious” approaches will have been tried and are being tested by thousands of researchers.
+The role of the Han lab is to generate out of the box solutions because the “obvious” approaches have been tried and failed or are being tested by thousands of researchers.
 The Han lab is uniquely focusing on establishing the “molecular grammar” of Tau protein assembly.
 That includes identifying a peptide motif that forms strand-loop-strand (SLS) structures in 4R Tauopathy fibrils and can in and of itself form fibrils that display “infectious prion” properties, as well as uncovering the molecular signatures that guide Tau into forming in register aggregation to neat fibrils with active ends that display templating property as found in prions.
 This property of seeding-active fibrils is well known but its molecular basis is not, which means that this property cannot be easily replicated in the laboratory until the design principle of tau prions are uncovered.
+Furthermore, the Han lab discovered the critical role of structured water at specific residues in pinning tau molecules at hotspot residues to achieve robust in register stacking of tau into fibrils that are fundamental to the prion-like properties of tauopathy mimicking fibrils.

 Learn More About Our Research